FordyceLab/geppetto-cli/README.md

 ## Installation

+The `geppetto-cli` toolset requires Python 3.

 Currently, the library can be cloned and installed with:

 ```
 git clone https://github.com/FordyceLab/geppetto-cli.git
 cd geppetto-cli
-pip3 install .
+pip install .
 ```

-This installation will make the `geppetto` command line utility accessible.
-You can access the `help` function from the command line with `geppetto -h`.
+This installation will make the `geppetto.py` command line utility accessible.
+You can access the `help` function from the command line with `geppetto.py -h`.

-In the future, the package will be directly `pip` installable.

 ## Usage

-The help function of `geppetto` (`geppeto -h`) gives a description of the two files needed to run a specific automated protocol.
+The help function of `geppetto.py` (`geppeto.py -h`) gives a description of the two files needed to run a specific automated protocol.

 ```
-usage: geppetto [-h] map protocol
+usage: geppetto.py [-h] map protocol

 Run scripted control of pneumatic system